 If you’ve noticed, the list you see here is a far gamer than it is architecture.
 The reason behind this selection process is simply because of the sheer power of gaming laptops.

-Having a gaming caliber laptop would already equip you with the hardware to let you stay productive.
+Having a gaming calibre laptop would already equip you with the hardware to let you stay productive.
 It would allow you to work with the latest architectural apps easily and at the same time, play the games you love to play.

 So if you ask me who needs them?
 Gamers need them because they deliver.
 Architects need them because of how easy this would take on projects and other presentations.
 Gamer architects need them because we want the best experience ever.